 RHD’s Camden Supportive Housing, which provides comprehensive, recovery-oriented case management services to individuals with substance use disorder, has a 97 percent housing retention rate, and 82 percent of participants have maintained their recovery.
 In addition, 98 percent of participants saw successful family reunification, and 47 percent maintained supportive or market-rate employment.

-“RHD maintains a holistic approach to service, with a commitment to care for the whole person,” said Linda Donovan-Magdamo, Executive Vice President of the RHD Pennsylvania Behavioral Health & Housing Division.
+“RHD maintains a holistic approach to service, with a commitment to care for the whole person,” said Linda Donovan-Magdamo, RHD Chief Program Officer.
 “RHD is proud to be on the front lines of the fight against the national epidemic of opioid addiction, using evidence-based practices to create an environment that offers treatment, support, and hope.”